scriptingxss/OWASP-IoT-Top-10-2018-Mapping/README.md

+The OWASP IoT Mapping Project is intended to provide a mapping of the OWASP IoT Top 10 2018 to industry publications and sister projects.
+The goal is to assist with making the OWASP IoT Top 10 practical.
+As with all Top 10 lists, they should be used as a first step and expanded upon according to the applicable IoT ecosystem.
+Typically, lists have shortcomings that are unable to cover each aspect of an IoT environment.
+Each mapping may not have a 1 to 1 relation but will have similar recommendations and/or controls.

+## Contributing
+If you feel a crucial mapping is missing, feel free to contribute by submitting a pull request, contact the project leaders, or join the [OWASP Slack Team](https://owasp.slack.com/) and look for us in the #iot-security channel

-The OWASP IoT Mapping Project is used to help correlate how the OWASP IoT Top 10 2018 aligns with industry publications and standards.
+### OWASP IoT Top 10 2018

 |                                                                                                                                                                            |                                                                                                                                                                                                                                                      |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|